-Enjoy a self-guided walking tour that takes you by the most spectacular inns, churches, hotels, and homes beautifully decorated for the holiday season.
+Enjoy a self-guided walking tour of the most spectacular inns, churches, hotels, and homes beautifully decorated for the holiday season.
 Along the way, be greeted by strolling carolers and musicians.
 Various hospitality centers will be offering warm beverages & home-baked goodies.
 Also, your tickets include admission to the Emlen Physick Estate and to “An Old-fashioned Christmas” exhibit in the Carroll Gallery.
-This year, the Candlelight House Tours dates are December 3, 10, and 17 from 5:30 pm to 8:30 pm.
-Because these tours are popular, you will want to reserve your spot early!
+This year, the Candlelight House Tours dates are the first three Saturdays in December from 5:30 pm to 8:30 pm.
+Because these tours are popular, you must reserve your spot early!

 Take a guided tour through the 1879 Physick House, fully decorated for the holidays, Victorian style.
 The tour includes visiting the popular “Olde Fashioned Christmas Exhibit” in the Carroll Gallery, whose highlights include a giant Christmas tree, model trains, and an elaborate Dept. 56 Dickens Village collection.
 Your guide will answer all of your questions as they portray a member of the Physick family in the early 1900s.
-Tours are on weekends between Thanksgiving and Christmas, with three daily tours available at 12:30 pm, 1:45 pm, and 3:00 pm.
+Tours are on weekends between Thanksgiving and Christmas, with one to three daily tours available, depending on the date.

 Visit the ground floor of the Physick House, fully decorated for the holidays in the evening.
 Learn how the Physick family would have entertained during the holidays during the Victorian era.
 Tour includes entrance to the “Olde Fashioned Christmas Exhibit” in the Carroll Gallery.
-Monday and Wednesday nights after Thanksgiving at 7:00 pm.
+Tours are Tuesday and Thursday nights after Thanksgiving at 6 and 7 pm.

 On this daytime self-guided tour, see several of Cape May’s elaborate Bed and Breakfasts decorated for the holidays.
-Available November 28 – December 8 at 1 pm; trolley ride included.
+Available Monday through Thursday the first two weeks of December at 1 pm; trolley ride included.

 Take an evening self-guided tour to see several festively decorated Bed and Breakfasts and private homes.
-A visit to the Physick House’s “Olde Fashioned Christmas Exhibit” in the Carroll Gallery is included.
-Most Fridays after Thanksgiving at 5:30 pm, check the schedule to confirm.
+A visit to the Physick House’s “Olde Fashioned Christmas Exhibit” in the Carroll Gallery is included—most Fridays after Thanksgiving at 5:30 pm, and the Tuesday and Thursday after Christmas.
+Check the schedule to confirm.

 Downtown Cape May Festivities

-Downtown Cape May has all of the small-town holiday festivities that you would expect, including a tree lighting on December 2 at 7:00 pm at the Rotary Park, followed by a parade on December 3, starting at 5 pm on Broadway.
+Downtown Cape May has all the small-town holiday festivities that you would expect, including a tree lighting on December 1 at 7:00 pm at the Rotary Park, followed by a parade on December 2, starting at 5 pm on Broadway.
 Plan your holiday shopping for the Washington Street Mall on December 9, as merchants help celebrate the season with sales, discounts, and other specials.